-This was not our first project there (check out our article on Cultural Differences You Should Know Before Doing Business in China), so we were able to use our previous experience to ensure the project was smooth sailing the whole way.
+This was not our first project there (check out our article on “Cultural Differences You Should Know Before Doing Business in China”), so we were able to use our previous experience to ensure the project was smooth sailing the whole way.

 For example, unlike our hometown of Vancouver, the middle class is a much smaller portion of the population in China.
 Thus, finding the sweet spot in the market of testers who would meet our requirements and yet have a financial need to work on a project such as this was not an easy task.

-Things that we are used to in the Western world such as a casual latte, free internet in coffee shops, and parking spaces, are still considered as luxury products in China; services you must be prepared to pay a hefty price for.
+Things that we’re used to in the Western world such as a casual latte, free internet in coffee shops, and parking spaces, are still considered as luxury products in China.
+These are services you must be prepared to pay a hefty price for.
 This is even more apparent in China’s big cities – places where the more wealthy population flock towards.

 Though the Internet worked much better than on previous trips, connecting with our favorite services such as Google Maps, or social media sites such as Facebook, was, as expected, not possible without a VPN service.
-Tip of the day: If you have T-Mobile, you can access Google Maps and all other Google-related services from your phone.

 Completing the Chinese Speech Data Collection Project

-Overall, our team worked phenomenally well together, and everyone was eager to put in the extra hours and weekends it took to get the project done in the time frame we needed.
+Overall, our team worked phenomenally well together.
+Everyone was eager to put in the extra hours and weekends it took to get the project done in the time frame we needed.

 We shopped at Jinli Pedestrian Street: